devbot-GT/CameraToolProject/README.md

 # CameraToolProject

-## *This repository is for the automation of a hybrid DED and CNC camera tool for porpsity analysis.*
+## *This repository is for the automation of a hybrid DED and CNC camera tool for porosity analysis.*

 ### test_pi_cam_stream.py is run on a host computer to SSH into the Raspberry Pi and command it for testing.
     There is a psudo terminal with log and command inputs to navigate directories and run python scripts.